 MBTA trains and buses traverse the city.
 The “T,” organized by colored routes, is a reliable way to go, but remember the last ride is between 12 and 1 a.m.
-A $2.25 Charlie Card will allow you to travel on all lines for one price, or you can get a day pass for $12.
+A $2.25 Charlie Card will allow you to travel on all lines for one price, or you can ge a day pass for $12 or a seven-day pass for $21.25.
 The MBTA mTicket option for commuter rail and ferry rides allows mobile ticketing via your smartphone.
 Taxis are readily available, as are services like Uber and Lyft.
 (In order to call one of these services, you’ll have to download their respective apps.)
-Zipcar and the city’s extensive bike-sharing program, Hubway, are two additional alternatives.
+Zipcar and the city’s extensive bike-sharing program, Bluebikes, are two additional alternatives.

 Boston is a city just the right size to support the local farm-to-table movement.
 With many growers within a 30-mile radius, farmers’ markets all over town shine with local produce and small-batch makers.
 Affordable restaurants reflect the diverse population of Beantown, and the food truck scene rivals any in the nation.
-Seasonal menus can be found when splurging at Oleana or Craigie on Main, or dining at the more affordable brick-and-mortar locations of Clover Food Lab and Mei Mei food trucks.
+Seasonal menus can be found when splurging at high-end favorites Oleana or Craigie on Main, or dining at the more affordable brick-and-mortar locations of Clover Food Lab and Mei Mei food trucks.
 Somerville is home to many young chefs on the rise.
-Craft brews and cocktails are a big part of the local bar scene.
-Flavored with just-picked ingredients, they’ve made their way onto menus everywhere.
+Craft brews and cocktails are a big part of the local bar scene, and several local bartenders have gained national acclaim for their creations.

 Boston has a huge cross section of museums.
 The scene is anchored by the MFA and the more contemporary ICA, but be sure to explore some of the smaller gems like the Isabella Stewart Gardner Museum, deCordova, and Peabody Essex.
 Many of the museums open for several hours a week free to the public.
 For instance, the MFA is open for voluntary contribution Wednesday evenings after 4 p.m.
+(Pro tip: full-price admission tickets are good for two visits within 10 days.)
 Although the traditional gallery scene is centered on Newbury St., the South End houses many high-profile exhibits as well.
-Don’t miss the recently completed Os Gemeos mural on the Big Dig ventilation building if you’re in the Dewey Square area.
 The Wang Theatre is home to an impressive array of theater, music, and dance; the Boston Opera House hosts the Boston Ballet.
 Check out the Berklee Performance Center for global jazz festivals and much more.

 Year-round festivals are a source of pride in Boston.
-The Boston Wine Expo starts off the year in February.
+The Boston Wine Expo's dinner run through much of February.
 Restaurant Week is in March, and the Boston Marathon falls on Patriot’s Day in April.
 June begins three months of festivals in the North End.
-The Rose Kennedy Greenway plays host to summer activities including the Boston Harborfest and Outside The Box, nine days of free performing arts.
-Fall finds Head of the Charles Regatta and Local Craft Brewfest.
+The Rose Kennedy Greenway plays host to summer activities including the Boston Harborfest and Figment Boston, two days packed with art, creativity, and tinkering.
+Fall finds Head of the Charles Regatta and the Boston Beer & BBQ Fest.
 Holiday music sends us into the New Year with the Boston Pops.
 Every Sunday May through October, the SoWa Open Market hosts a huge gathering of farm-fresh vegetables, craft vendors, food trucks, and an indoor vintage market.
 Explore the surrounding areas of New England, and you’ll find many more themed celebrations throughout the year.

 The weather is probably the biggest variable for Boston visits.
-Come prepared for variety, and you’ll outsmart Mother Nature.
-Check the sports schedules if you have a nearby reservation.
+Come prepared for variety.
+Layer layer layer.
+Sports events guarantee traffic jams so check the sports schedules if you have a nearby reservation.
 When the home teams are playing in town, traffic around their venues can come to a standstill.
 (The Boston−New York sports team rivalry is legendary.
-Do not, under any circumstances, wear clothing with a New York team’s logo!)
+Do not wear clothing with a New York team’s logo unless you can take some serious verbal abuse.)
 The waterfront can be breezy, so even in summer, a wrap or light jacket is a good idea.
 Depending on where you’re staying, you can probably leave the car at home.
-Public transportation and cabs will be at your service (and Boston drivers are notoriously aggressive!).
-If time permits you to travel beyond the 617, you can rent a car to explore Massachusetts' surrounding mountains, beaches, or historical sites.
+The T, buses, cabs, and rideshares are readily available (and will keep you from having to learn any driving-in-Boston lessons the exhausting way).
+If time permits you to travel beyond the 617, rent a car to explore Massachusetts' surrounding mountains, beaches, or historical sites.